quicwg/qlog/draft-marx-qlog-main-schema.md

 TODO: is this field needed at this level? see issue 7

-### DATA
+### data

-The DATA field is a generic object (list of name-value pairs).
-It contains the per-event metadata and its form and semantics are defined per specific sort of event (typically per EVENT_TYPE, but possibly also by combination of CATEGORY, EVENT_TYPE and TRIGGER).
+The data field is a generic object (list of name-value pairs).
+It contains the per-event metadata and its form and semantics are defined per specific sort of event (typically per event, but possibly also by combination of category, event and trigger).

 ### Event field values